kubernetes/enhancements/keps/sig-cloud-provider/671-out-of-tree-ibm/README.md

 ## Summary

-Build support for the out-of-tree GCE cloud provider.
+Build support for the out-of-tree IBM cloud provider.
 This involves a well-tested version of the cloud-controller-manager that has feature parity to the kube-controller-manager.

 ## Motivation

 Motivation for supporting out-of-tree providers can be found in the [Cloud Controller Manager KEP](/keps/sig-cloud-provider/20180530-cloud-controller-manager.md).
-This KEP is specifically tracking progress for the GCE cloud provider.
+This KEP is specifically tracking progress for the IBM cloud provider.

 ### Goals

-* Develop/test/release the GCE cloud-controller-manager
+* Develop/test/release the IBM cloud-controller-manager
-* Kubernetes clusters running on GCE should be running the cloud-controller-manager.
+* Kubernetes clusters running on IBM should be running the cloud-controller-manager.

 ### Non-Goals

-* Removing in-tree GCE cloud provider code, this effort falls under the [KEP for removing in-tree providers](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cloud-provider/20190125-removing-in-tree-providers.md).
+* Removing in-tree IBM cloud provider code, this effort falls under the [KEP for removing in-tree providers](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cloud-provider/20190125-removing-in-tree-providers.md).

 ## Proposal

 ### Implementation Details/Notes/Constraints [optional]

-TODO for SIG-GCP
+TODO for SIG-IBM

 ### Risks and Mitigations

-TODO for SIG-GCP
+TODO for SIG-IBM

 ## Design Details

 ### Test Plan

-TODO for SIG-GCP
+TODO for SIG-IBM

 ### Graduation Criteria

-TODO for SIG-GCP
+TODO for SIG-IBM

 ### Upgrade / Downgrade Strategy

-TODO for SIG-GCP
+TODO for SIG-IBM

 ### Version Skew Strategy

-TODO for SIG-GCP
+TODO for SIG-IBM

 ## Implementation History

-TODO for SIG-GCP
+TODO for SIG-IBM